flowconcept/insert_view/README.txt

 and click the "configure" link for the input format(s) for which you wish to enable the Insert View Filter.
 Then simply check the checkbox for the filter.

+IMPORTANT PERFORMANCE NOTE: To dispaly views correctly, Insert View turns off caching for the input formats for which it is enabled.
+That means every node using this input format will not be cacheable.
+This can impact site performance.
+In these cases, it is recommended to create a special input format for use when inserting views.

 UPGRADING FROM A PREVIOUS VERSION?
 ----------------------------------
 In previous versions of Insert View (including the 2008-Jan-11 development snapshot